Explore 7 Questions that Drive Your Hotel Bathroom Design

 Hotel Bathrooms Design Question #5: What Do I Do About Lighting and Mirrors?

-When it comes to hotel bathroom designs, hotel bathrooms need to be well lit, partly because guests need light to perform personal grooming tasks and partly to provide the appropriate ambiance.
-Backlit mirrors do a fine job of distributing light everywhere in the bathroom including on guests’ faces.
+When it comes to hotel bathroom designs, hotel bathrooms need to be well-lit, partly because guests need light to perform personal grooming tasks and partly to provide the appropriate ambiance.
+Backlit bathroom mirrors do a fine job of distributing light everywhere in the bathroom, including clearly illuminating guests faces.
 They’re especially useful if there’s no natural light coming in.

 Hotel Bathrooms Design Question #6: How Can I Go Green?

 Hotel bathrooms account for a major portion of a hotel’s water and energy consumption.
 But new technology allows the hotel to reduce these usages significantly.
 For example, modern hotel toilets use about five liters of water per flush, as opposed to the thirteen liters used by older models.